Camphorquinone

 Camphorquinone, also known as 2,3-bornanedione, is an organic compound derived from camphor.
 A yellow solid, it is used as a photoinitiator in curing dental composites.
-Camphorquinone is produced by the oxidation of camphor with selenium dioxide.
+Camphorquinone is produced by the Riley oxidation of camphor with selenium dioxide.

 Photocuring details

 Polymerization is induced very slowly by camphorquinone, so amines such as N,N-dimethyl-p-toluidine, 2-ethyl-dimethylbenzoate, N-phenylglycine are generally added to increase the rate of curing.

 It absorbs very weakly at 468 nm (extinction coefficient of 40 M^{−1}·cm^{−1}) giving it a pale yellow color.
 Photoexcitation results in nearly quantitative formation of its triplet state through intersystem crossing and very faint fluorescence.

 Reactions

 It can be hydrolyzed by the enzyme 6-oxocamphor hydrolase.

 Camphorquinone has been examined as a reagent in organic synthesis.